MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/software-defined-networking.md

 ### <a name="bkmk_nfv"></a>Network Function Virtualization

-In today's software defined datacenters, network functions that are being performed by hardware appliances (such as load balancers, firewalls, routers, switches, and so on) are increasingly being virtualized as virtual appliances.
+Hardware appliances, such as load balancers, firewalls, routers, and switches are increasingly becoming virtual appliances.
+Microsoft has virtualized networks, switches, gateways, NATs, load balancers, and firewalls.
 This "network function virtualization" is a natural progression of server virtualization and network virtualization.
 Virtual appliances are quickly emerging and creating a brand new market.
 They continue to generate interest and gain momentum in both virtualization platforms and cloud services.

 The following Network Function Virtualization technologies are available.